 Considering individual variation, all of our effect sizes were small.
 More work could be done to map that variation, and to identify who might respond more strongly to information about efficiency or effectiveness, and for what reasons.
 Individual variation aside, the identified victim images had a substantial effect on total donation amounts – money that was not earmarked for the identified victim.
 In fact, those who were exposed to an identified victim often donated roughly 25% more than those who were not (see Figure 1).
 Thus, unless one can demonstrate alternative means to generate the same donation amounts, or show that donations raised without emotional appeals still do more good with a smaller revenue, it would seem counter-productive (not to say irrational) to discourage empathic giving (Bloom, 2016).
 It would seem more fruitful to harvest people’s empathic impulses and try to direct their efforts to more effective causes.

-Indeed, redirecting amounts raised based on empathy is distinct from to trying to convince people to give larger amounts, or to give in “smarter” ways.
+Redirecting amounts raised based on empathy is a distinct strategy compared to trying to either convince people to give larger amounts or to give in “smarter” ways.
 More broadly, just because a behavior can be defined as “more rational” does not mean that deliberation is the key to encouraging it.
 Anti-smoking campaigns work to encourage a rational choice, but they are not solely based on numbers and philosophical argumentation.
 In fact, these campaigns use a range of “dumbed down” strategies, including emotion-evoking imagery (e.g., Durkin, Brennan, & Wakefield, 2012; Farrelly et al., 2012).
 Effective altruists could learn from such pragmatism, and research in social psychology and marketing could offer guidance about how to approach donors to maximize the impact of their charitable giving.
 We hope that the current research provides a step in this direction.

 References